|

 The older Johnson was an experienced town watchman.
 Meredith and Haywood were simply young carpet weavers, just two of the 400 citizens deputized as Special Constables that day to carry clubs and keep the peace during this one election.
 This was a thug’s dream since they were allowed to use the clubs whenever they decided things were out of hand.

-The Judge interrupted the proceeding and told the Jury that he didn’t believe it to be Murder.
+The Judge interrupted the proceeding and told the Jury that he didn’t believe it to be murder.
 He said they should only find Meredith guilty of manslaughter, so they did.
-The earlier two-day Corner’s Inquest decided Manslaughter so the judge saw no reason to consider a change to that opinion.
+An earlier two-day Coroner's Inquest decided to call it manslaughter so the judge saw no reason to consider a change to that opinion.

 Even though Meredith brutally clubbed Biggs on the ground so hard that it broke the skull into pieces, Meridith only served one year in prison, and according to the Judge, only as a warning to other untrained deputies who might decide to overstep their authority.